Skip to content

 • Calculate the metadata from either custom data folder or GA4 API and embedded it.
 (Previously I used Javascript async fetch, but I got rid of it.)

-Views on Posts
+Views on posts

 Since my blog is a set of static web pages, it was a bit tricky to add views.
 I use Google Analytics to get views, unique users and more of my blog.
 So I decided to run cronjob via Github Actions to periodically fetch GA4 data with Python, then customized the blog post HTML section and my own plugin.